 Not every person with neck pain also develops arm pain, but if it does occur it is called cervical radiculopathy.
 Please visit our cervical radiculopathy page for more information.

-This kind of pain can often be debilitating and can make performing even the most simple tasks extremely difficult.
-Problems in the cervical spine, or the section of the spine in your neck, can cause pain in the neck as well as numbness and weakness in the arms.
+- Problems in the cervical spine, or the section of the spine in your neck, can cause pain in the neck as well as numbness and weakness in the arms

 - Wear on a disc can cause the outer layer to rupture, creating a hernia.